-Effective January 1, 2014, the transit subsidy for eligible enrolled participants is expected to decrease to $130 per month.
+Effective January 1, 2019, the transit subsidy for eligible enrolled participants changed to $265 per month.
 Eligible employees are those whose work/duty station is in the United States and who use mass transportation to commute to and from work.
 The amount of the benefit will depend upon the employee's actual transit cost to and from their work duty station (excluding parking).
 Employees should enroll for the amount of the actual cost to travel to and from their work duty station.
 Employees should not enroll in this benefit if they might travel using mass transit.

-Under the Pre-tax Commuter plan, the Smithsonian allows pre-tax payroll deductions for parking up to the IRS limit of $250 per month in 2014.
+Under the Pre-tax Commuter plan, the Smithsonian allows pre-tax payroll deductions for parking up to the IRS limit of $265 per month beginning January 1, 2019.